AlanAdamik/fullstack-exercise/README.md

 # Exercise 1 : Frontend pagination

+> During this part of the exercise, you will only modify frontend files

     - two buttons prev/next cycle through the appointments
     - prev button should be disabled on first page
     - next button should be disabled on last page
     - pages are 10 items long

 # Exercise 2 :  Backend pagination

+> During this part of the exercise, you can modify any file you want

     - migrate the pagination to the backend
     - buttons behavior should stay the same